Digital Teaching and Learning

 Training courses and workshops

 The Blended Learning Support Unit offers a variety of courses and workshops (in German only) to all ZHAW employees as part of the university’s internal training program.
 The courses are between 90min and 3.5h long and cover technology as well as didactics (e.g. Moodle, open educational resources, online exams).

 Blog «Lehren und Lernen»

-Our blog “Lehren und Lernen” for teaching professionals and enthusiasts everywhere is about the many innovative teaching and learning activities at the ZHAW.
+Our blog “Lehren und Lernen” (in German only) for teaching professionals and enthusiasts everywhere is about the many innovative teaching and learning activities at the ZHAW.
 A large group of authors (teachers and students, heads of program and support staff) offer peeks into what they’ve done, what they’ve learned and what inspires them.
 The blog is administered by the Academic Affairs Unit.

 Teaching in a blended learning setting – what does this mean?
 It’s about interlocking contact studies (in-class, red) and self-study (online, blue) through the targeted use of educational technology (e.g. online videos, forums, and quizzes).
 Blended learning can be applied to lectures and seminars, core subjects and elective courses: It simply combines the benefits of classroom teaching with the flexibility of online learning.

 Moodle is the ZHAW’s main online platform for teaching and learning and, as such, the starting point for courses and classes of any kind.
 It is used to communicate general course information, make learning materials available, do tests and submit assignments.

 Mahara is a learner-centered platform that serves to visualize learning processes.
 It allows students (in groups or individually) to document, showcase and reflect on the skills they acquire over the course of their studies in a secure web space through easy-to-create web pages that can be designed, assembled, and shared as needed.

 Videoconferences and webinars